Euclid preparation. Modelling spectroscopic clustering on mildly nonlinear scales in beyond-$\Lambda$CDM models: Results

 As with the DGP and $f(R)$ cases, we find that the TNS model shows slightly lower $\chi^2$ over the full range of $k_{\rm max}$ considered than EFTofLSS, but both RSD models have roughly a $k_{\rm max} (\chi^2 \approx 1) \approx 0.19 \, h \, {\rm Mpc}^{-1}$.
 This is similar to the $k_{\rm max}$ for most of the \texttt{ELEPHANT} simulations (except F5), despite the \texttt{DEMNUni} simulations having a larger volume.
 This is likely compensated by the slightly lower $\sigma_8$ of these simulations, and hence slightly lower levels of nonlinearity, leading to a better performance of SPT.

-The volume of the \texttt{DEMNUni} simulations is comparable to the volume \Euclid will probe at $z=1$ and so we do not perform any additional tests of the EdS approximation against SPT mock data.
-On the other hand, we do test the importance of including massive neutrinos.
-We create a mock data vector using the exact calculation of the SPT kernels and including massive neutrino effects assuming $\sum m_\nu = 0.16 \, {\rm eV}$ in the linear $P_{\rm cb}$ power spectrum (see \cref{sec:massive-neutrinos}), again using the best-fit nuisance parameters found in \cref{tab:chi2halos}.
-We then create a covariance with the \Euclid-like volume and tracer number density ($V = 8.8 \, h^{-3} \, {\rm Gpc}^3 $ and $\bar{n} = 6.86 \times 10^{-4} \, h^3 \, {\rm Mpc}^{-3}$) and a linear bias as given in \cref{tab:chi2halos}.
-Using this covariance, we add scatter to the mock data.
-We then fit this mock data vector using the massless neutrino modelling.
+The volume of the \texttt{DEMNUni} simulations is comparable to the volume \Euclid will probe at $z=1$ and so we did not perform any additional tests of the EdS approximation against SPT mock data.
+On the other hand, we did test the importance of including massive neutrinos.
+We created a mock data vector using the exact calculation of the SPT kernels and including massive neutrino effects assuming $\sum m_\nu = 0.16 \, {\rm eV}$ in the linear $P_{\rm cb}$ power spectrum (see \cref{sec:massive-neutrinos}), again using the best-fit nuisance parameters found in \cref{tab:chi2halos}.
+We then created a covariance with the \Euclid-like volume and tracer number density ($V = 8.8 \, h^{-3} \, {\rm Gpc}^3 $ and $\bar{n} = 6.86 \times 10^{-4} \, h^3 \, {\rm Mpc}^{-3}$) and a linear bias as given in \cref{tab:chi2halos}.
+Using this covariance, we added scatter to the mock data.
+We then fitted this mock data vector using the massless neutrino modelling.
 The fits of the various theoretical predictions to the mock data vectors are shown in \cref{fig:DEM_SPT_halo_chi}.

 Surprisingly, we find all massless neutrino fits, both in $\Lambda$CDM and $w_0w_a$CDM, follow the massive neutrino modelling fits almost perfectly, with $\chi^2 \approx 1$ at all $k_{\rm max}$ considered.
 This further suggests that the effects of massive neutrinos with masses $\sum m_\nu \leq 0.16~{\rm eV}$ are degenerate with nuisance parameters, at least at a fixed redshift bin and only with the clustering power spectrum.
-This may be expected as the FoG damping effect, controlled by the free parameter $\sigma_{\rm v}$ in the TNS model or counterterms in EFTofLSS, are likely highly degenerate with the effects of massive neutrinos, which act to damp power on small scales.
+This \Refr{is} expected as the FoG damping effect, controlled by the free parameter $\sigma_{\rm v}$ in the TNS model or counterterms in EFTofLSS, are likely highly degenerate with the effects of massive neutrinos, which act to damp power on small scales.

 We await further tests to be performed in D'Amico et al., in prep. to further explore these results.
 Unlike screening, the inclusion of massive neutrinos at the linear level is not significantly computationally expensive and so no approximation needs to be made in principle.